 As we approach a new season of literary exploration, we are offering a thoughtful collection of multicultural writing by authors representing the varied voices and perspectives of people who view the American experience from the standpoint of displacement and assimilation.
 The partial list includes the following: The Sympathizer by Viet Than Nguyen (Vietnamese-American), 2016 Pulitzer Prize Interpreter of Maladies by Jhumpa Lahiri ( Indian-American) Pulitzer Prize 2000; Things Fall Apart by Chinua Achebe (Nigerian); Breath, Eyes, Memory by Edwidge Danticat (Haitian –American); Books by Amy Tan (Chinese –American), Amara Lakhous (Algerian), Katherine Boo (American) and other suggestions from the group.

-Our first meeting is on October 31 (last Tuesday of the month), 7 PM.
-Our first book will be The Sympathizer by Viet Than Nguyen, in tandem with the PBS series on the Vietnam War.
-For a copy of the book, please get in touch with Stacy [email protected]).
 Some suggested questions we can ask as we read these books are : What appeals to me in these multicultural writings?
 With what do I disagree?
 How does the book relate to the current climate of divergent views on immigration and a multicultural society?
 By reading stories different from my own, what universal themes do I see and identify with regarding love, family, loss, spirituality, and resilience in the human journey?

 Java Gents is an informal monthly breakfast hour for the men of the UCW congregation.
 It provides friendly fellowship and mutual support to the men..
 Buz Bedford cooks up a full, hot breakfast.
 Jay O’Beirne hosts the lively discussion of timely topics, and personal goings on among the men.